worldartsfoundation/waf/README.md

 After creating these files for a new component you must also import the component and add it to the array of components in `app/src/js/app.js`.

+### Front-end tooling
+By running `npm run watch`, Parcel will listen for changes in `app/src/js/app.js` and `app/src/scss/app.scss`, and compile them to the static folder where for serving to the template.
+So treat those two files as entrypoints for all js and scss modules to be loaded from.